lchski/lucascherkewski.com/_posts/2018-12-16-meanwhile-the-world-goes-on.md

 This is why I go to the park and the river almost every day: to remember that, while my own thoughts and feelings and life are valid and so forth, I’m just a small part of a much larger context, of countless creatures and forces pursuing their independent logics.

 Meanwhile the world goes on.

-# [? section on appreciating the natural world, even the gruesome bits]

-[MacKinnon anecdote about the hawk at the pond] [Macdonald from _H is for Hawk_]